 We are required to identify, and inform you, of the ‘lawful basis’ we rely on to process your personal data.
-The lawful bases are set out in Article 6 of the GDPR, and at least one of these must apply in order for us to be able to use personal data.
+The lawful bases are set out in Article 6 of the UK GDPR, and at least one of these must apply in order for us to be able to use personal data.

-As the University is classed as a public authority, much of what we do with student data in particular is covered by the ‘public task’ lawful basis (Article 6(1)(e) of the GDPR).
+As the University is classed as a public authority, much of what we do with student data in particular is covered by the ‘public task’ lawful basis (Article 6(1)(e) of the UK GDPR).
 However, sometimes we may rely on others, and we’ve added some information below on two of the lawful bases.

 ABOUT 'LEGITIMATE INTERESTS'

 The University will, where appropriate and allowed by law, rely on ‘legitimate interests’ as a lawful basis for handling personal data.
 If we’ve told you that our use of your personal data is required for either the University’s or another body’s legitimate interests, here’s a bit more detail about what that means.